 Listening to God – Scripture Reading (4 minutes)

 Take the next four minutes to read the Bible.
-Your greatest need is to hear a word from God.
+Your greatest need in this quiet time is to hear a word from God.
 Allow the Word to strike fire in your heart.
 Meet the Author!

 Talking to God – Prayer (2½ minutes)